Answers to the Frequently Asked Questions

 Become a Gold Card member and begin enjoying the benefits of membership today!
 For adults ages 50 and older, Gold Card members enjoy benefits, such as discounts for the Rancho and Trabuco Fitness Center and other specified classes and priority registration for selected programs and events.
 For more information, call 949-724-6900 or visit our website at irvineseniors.org.

 How can I become a Health and Education presenter?

-Health and Education presentations are held on Mondays and Wednesdays from 10 a.m.-noon at the Lakeview Senior Center.
-Our average attendance is 30 participants.
+Health and Education presentations are held on Mondays from 10-11:30 a.m. at the Lakeview Senior Center and Thursdays from 10-11:30 a.m. at the Trabuco Center.
+Our average attendance is 25 participants.
 If you are interested in being a presenter, please complete the Health and Education Program Proposal.
 Be sure to complete both sides of the proposal and be as detailed as possible, this will help in the review process.
 Completed proposals can be emailed to firstname.lastname@example.org.

 How can I become an instructor?

 Whether it’s a volunteer or a paid instructor that you are interested in becoming, we want to hear from you!
 Please complete the Program Proposal, providing as much detail as possible.
 Completed proposals can be emailed to email@example.com.

 How do I register for Irvine Valley College classes offered at Senior Services?

 2. Click on the link to the left column for Emeritus

 3. Select Class Category (e.g., Fitness) in the blue column on the left.